10th Battalion (Canadians), CEF: War service

-Vimy, 1917: Intended as a diversion to draw attention away from French actions farther south, and often serving only as a footnote to the less successful overall Battle of Arras in 1917 waged by the British armies, Vimy was the greatest victory of the war for the Canadian Corps, which by 1917 numbered four divisions.
-In a dramatic assault on Easter Monday, 9 April, and representing the best in Canadian tactical ingenuity, military engineering, and technical innovation, the Canadians seized most of this dominating feature in a few short hours, and finally clearing the entire ridge in three days.
-The British and French had been unable to clear these heights since the Germans first seized them in 1914, and had lost more men in the process of trying than the Canadians as a whole started out with on 9 April.
-The 10th Battalion had its own role to play in this great drama, and reached all its objectives on time, at the cost of 374 casualties.
+Vimy, 1917: The Battle of Vimy Ridge formed part of the wider Battle of Arras and was intended in part to support French operations farther south.
+On 9 April 1917, the four divisions of the Canadian Corps attacked the ridge and captured most of their objectives on the first day, securing the remaining positions over the following three days.
+British and French forces had previously attempted to capture the ridge after German forces occupied it in 1914.
+The 10th Battalion took part in the assault, reached its assigned objectives, and suffered 374 casualties.

 Arleux: The Arleux Loop was a follow-up to the Vimy operation, launched on 28 April 1917, aimed at capturing a major German billeting area at Arleux-en-Gohelle.
 The operation went in over open ground and produced serious casualties.

 Hill 70: Rising only 15 ft over surrounding terrain, this hill north of Lens, France, was the scene of a diversionary attack to relieve pressure on the city of Lens itself.
 On 15–16 August 1917, a strong German counter-attack was repulsed by the 10th Battalion.
 Private Harry Brown, who was killed acting as a courier during this battle, was posthumously awarded the Victoria Cross.
 In addition to the VC, three DSOs, 7 MC, 9 DCMs and 60 MMs were earned by the 10th Battalion, giving the 10th Battalion the distinction of receiving more medals than any other Canadian combat unit in a single action in the course of the First World War.

 Passchendaele: Named for a village on a low rise in the Ypres Salient, the very word Passchendaele has become synonymous with suffering and waste.
 Strong German defences in this area, developed over the course of more than two years, gave the British extremely hard going.